younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/overview.md

   />
 	  <figcaption>Fig 1: Sample screenshot of a Purple HATS report showing accessibility issues regarding images and links with missing alt text.</figcaption>
 </figure>

-### Key Features

-- Automated accessibility testing tool based on axe-core engine
-- Choice of sitemap or website scans
-- Identification of accessibility issues based on WCAG 2.1 specifications
-- Integration into CI/CD pipeline with single command-line
-- Accessibility reports generated in both JSON and HTML formats

 ### Awards and Recognition